- How long does it take to teach a dog to “leave it”?

 Consistency and continuous training

-No matter how biddable your dog, consistent, lifelong practice is the only way to build and maintain a strong “leave it.”
+No matter how biddable your dog may be, consistent, lifelong practice is the only way to build and maintain a strong “leave it.”
 Ignoring food or other distractions is not a skill that comes (or stays) easily.
 You’re asking your dog to ignore instincts that are hardwired into them: grabbing something that smells tasty (and, for some dogs, chasing a moving target).

 If you continue to practice this skill, both you and your dog will enjoy a calmer, more enjoyable life full of impulse control and easy walks.